Falls prevention policy directive and toolkit

 The fact sheet, Revision of the SA Health Falls and fall injury prevention and management policy directive and guideline (PDF 64KB) describes the key amendments in 2015.

 The purpose of this policy and toolkit is to establish a consistent, embedded approach to the prevention and management of falls across SA Health services that is:

 - in accord with the national guidelines, Preventing falls and harm from falls – best practice for Australian hospitals, residential aged care and community care, 2009 Australian Commission for Safety and Quality in Health Care (ACSQHC)

-- supports services to meet ACSQHC National Safety and Quality Health Service Standard 10 – Preventing Falls and Harm from Falls accreditation requirements
+- supports services to meet ACSQHC National Safety and Quality Health Service Standard 5 Comprehensive Care Standard: Preventing falls and harm from falls Action 5.24, 5.25 & 5.26 accreditation requirements

 - supports least restrictive care.